maklas/BpmOffsetDetector/README.md

 ## Limits
 - It can't be used to track beats for song with changing BPMs
-- It assumes song's BPM is a whole number, which is fine for most of the time, but not always.
+- It assumes song's BPM is a whole number, which is fine most of the time, but not always.

 ## Usage
 1. Make sure ffmpeg is installed on your pc